alexyuly/chil/README.md

 #### Components

 Traditional object-oriented systems organize components in "classes", which expose methods which other class instances may call to invoke some action or retrieve a piece of data.
 In chil, the flow of control is inverted.
-Components are not responsible for proactively controlling another component's behavior or reading from its data.
-They are only responsible for communicating their own status through an output, which is connected to other component inputs.
+Objects are not responsible for proactively controlling another object's behavior or reading from its data.
+They are only responsible for communicating their own status through outputs, which other objects will reactively consume.

 #### Hierarchy

 Traditional object-oriented systems implement some form of communication hierarchy through keywords like "public" and "private".
-Components are limited in what methods they can call, but there is no explicit contract between each pair of components.
-Any component may "talk" to any other component with a public interface.
-A chil application has a sense of physical space based on its tree of component instances, called objects.
-Communication is only allowed between components which have explicitly connected input/output channels.
+Objects are generally restricted from calling certain methods, but there is no specific contract between each pair of objects.
+Any object may control or consume any public method.
+A chil application has a sense of physical space based on its tree of objects, which are instances of components.
+Communication is only allowed between two objects which share an explicit input/output contract defined in another component.

 #### Information

 Traditional object-oriented systems typically use "getters" and "setters" to read and write data.
-Chil components never read or mutate another component's data.
-Instead, they inform other components of some intention.
-Component communication is purely based on unidirectional messages.
+Chil objects never read or mutate another object's data.
+Instead, they inform any and all listeners of some message, like an event, and do not wait for a response.
 Once a component receives a message, it decides what actions to take.
-This results in 100% component encapsulation and decoupling.
+This kind of rigorous single-directional data flow results in 100% component encapsulation and decoupling.
+I call this an "informational model", as opposed to a "controller model".

 ## Motivation